 We welcome the opportunity to assist you in resolving your lake access, easement or other riparian rights issue.
 Please call 313.859.6000 or email the authors with questions.

 Michigan law protects your rights as an owner of property adjacent to a lake or other body of water.
 These are know as "riparian rights."
 Our free downloadable guide explains what these rights entail and your options for defending them.
 We'd be happy to speak with you about your situation.
 Please contact us.
+Our video on Michigan's trespassing law may also be a helpful resource.

 An easement is the right to use land owned by another party for a specified purpose, in this case, to access a lake or other body of water.
 Our free downloadable guide called “Easements, Access and Riparian Rights: A Guide to the Laws Governing Access to Michigan’s Lakes, Streams and Waterways” explains what easements can accomplish in this regard and will help you determine when it might be helpful to work with an attorney to secure one.
 It also explains the different types of easements and processes by which they can be granted.
+Our video "What is an Easement?" may also be helpful here.